rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 - Java
 - KNIME nodes

+More details on what code contributions (including documentation) should look like are given in the following sections.

 ### If you have 5 minutes to spare
 - Cleaning up GitHub issues that have been resolved or that should be under discussions
 - Answering questions on the [GitHub Discussions](https://github.com/rdkit/rdkit/discussions) board or [Stack Overflow](https://stackoverflow.com/questions/tagged/rdkit)

 ### How to Submit Code/Docs Contributions

+Contributions are made to the RDKit Codebase via GitHub pull requests.
+A summary of how to do this is given here.
+For a more in-depth overview see [this fantastic set of slides](https://github.com/rdkit/UGM_2016/blob/master/Presentations/Landrum_Schneider_GitHub_Git_and_RDKit.pdf) from Greg and Nadine.

 ## Contributing to the RDKit Docs